feds201/feds-central/scouting/old-yearly/2022/README.md

 ## Description

-This app is an attempt to fix a suboptimal paper-and-pencil scouting infrastructure our team had in previous years.
+This app is our attempt to revamp our scouting capabilities using **technology**!
 This app is only a part of our scouting system which includes a server to house the information gathered from match to match, and a main computer to display all relevant information at a glance.